xinczhang4/Augmented_ReCoRL/README.md

   - `scorer.py`: Line 18 (`Spice(), "SPICE"`) has been deleted due to version confliction.

 ## Training and Evaluation
+First, run roc_train.py to get the pre-trained BERT model fine-tuned on ROCStories dataset.
 To train and evaluate the modified model, please follow the instructions provided in the ReCo-RL documentation.
 Useful commands:
 Test: bash scripts/test.sh [GPU_id] (start from 0)